Fourteen incoming undergraduate students at the University of Guelph have received top entrance awards this year.

 A student council member, Teresa Siby was elected as a student trustee of her school board and became student well-being co-chair of the Ontario Student Trustees’ Association and, ultimately, president of the Catholic Board Council.
 During the pandemic, Teresa launched Student Supports to stem anxiety in students and promote safe connectivity in the community.
 She worked with the youth-led organization BrainSpace to reduce mental health stigma.

 Mentor: Dr. Jennifer Monk, Department of Human Health and Nutritional Sciences.

 Dr. Franco J. Vaccarino President’s Scholar

 Lucas Porto served on student council and advocated for Black Lives Matter, LGBTQ2S+ rights and gender equality.
 Lucas founded the Together Initiative to provide resources and supplies to vulnerable community populations in North Bay, including fundraising for a social services organization.
-He joined a program to support exchange students, took part in an invited leadership and ambassador course, and served as a lead mentor in a student support centre.
+They joined a program to support exchange students, took part in an invited leadership and ambassador course, and served as a lead mentor in a student support centre.

 Mentor: Dr. Tarek Saleh, Department of Biomedical Sciences.

 Mikayla Astroff furthered social justice and activism through the Giants Network Community, a platform for youth leadership opportunities.
 As a co-founder of Youth Voices of Ontario, Mikayla has promoted student discussion of mental health.
 She co-led the HOSA Future Health Professionals Club in planning for a student leadership conference and helped run a youth ambassador program on youth homelessness.

 Mentor: Dr. Ryan Appleby, Department of Clinical Studies.